Trankvill/python-project-52/README.md

 ```
 2) Create file ".env" with environment variables:

-The file ".env" should be created in root directory.
+Note: The file ".env" should be created in root directory.
 ```
 SECRET_KEY='insert your django secret key here' ACCESS_TOKEN='insert your token from Rollbar error tracker here'